-Once the two cells are in contact, a pore forms that allows the transfer of DNA from the (F^+) cell to the F^- cell (Figure 1.2).
-The F^+ cell transfers a copy of its DNA to the F^- cell as the DNA is being synthesized.
-When the transfer is complete, the F^- cell contains a copy of F and is now considered an F^+ cell.
+Once the two cells are in contact, a pore forms that allows the transfer of DNA from the (F+) cell to the F- cell (Figure 2).
+The F+ cell transfers a copy of its DNA to the F- cell as the DNA is being synthesized.
+When the transfer is complete, the F- cell contains a copy of F and is now considered an F+ cell.
 It is also possible for the F factor to integrate into the host chromosome and thus can transfer parts of the host chromosome.
 In a population of cells that have the F factor in the cytoplasm, a small fraction of the cells will have F integrated into the chromosome.
-This population can therefore transfer chromosome.
+This population can therefore transfer chromosomal markers at a very low efficiency due to the cells that have F integrated into the chromosome.
 This transfer is what Lederberg and Tatum saw in their experiment in 1946.

-Figure 1.2.
-DNA transfer from an F^+ cell to an F^- cell.
+Figure 1.
+The F factor (F).
+Figure 2.
+DNA transfer from an F+ cell to an F- cell.

 Cells containing F integrated into the chromosome can be isolated and purified so that you now have a pure population of cells.
 This strain of cells will be able to transfer host chromosomal markers at a high rate.
-Such strains are called Hfr for high frequency of recombination (Figure 1.3).
+Such strains are called Hfr for high frequency of recombination (Figure 3).
 Because the F factor integrates at a specific point on the circular bacterial chromosome, an Hfr strain will transfer genetic markers from the host in a fixed order from that point.
 This ordered transfer of markers has been used to map mutations and thus map gene locations on the bacterial chromosome.